edavidaja/todoordie/README.md

 #' @todoordie after_date 2012-12-21 if we're not all dead make this less sketchy
 sketchy <- function() {}
 ```

+expired todos should produce errors when you run `devtools::document()`.

 ## Prior art: